-In our opinion, the local honey shows the characteristics of a traditional English honey, smooth but floral with hints of fudge and citrus.
+Our bees are located in our fields between Bickington and Fremington, just on the outside of Barnstaple, North Devon.
+They forage for nectar in the hedges lining the fields, local trees as well as local gardens.
+In our opinion, the honey shows the characteristics of a traditional English honey, smooth but floral with hints of fudge and citrus.

 All natural and unprocessed honey will crystallise over time.
 Depending on which flowers the bees have been visiting will depend on how quickly the honey granulates or goes solid.
 Processed liquid honey bought in the super market, is treated to stop granulation.
 This is often done through heating the honey.
 This process destroys the natural properties of the honey removing the benefits and altering the taste.